 Lava formations by the road

-But as those of you who read my travel-blogs know, then we Icelanders share our country with hidden beings, who live in rocks and hills.
+But as those of you who read my travel blogs know, we Icelanders share our country with hidden beings, who live in rocks and hills.

 Mt.
 Keilir in the distance - the hike to Keilir is some 3 km

 After a while, we reached the parking for the Mt.
-Keilir route, but this conical shape volcano is one of the landmarks on the Reykjanesskagi peninsula.
-It has the perfect volcano shape, i.e. what many people think that the average volcano should look like.
+Keilir route, but this conical-shaped volcano is one of the landmarks on the Reykjanes peninsula.
+It has the perfect volcano shape, i.e., what many people think the average volcano should look like.

-It is very popular to hike up this palagonite cone, and there were several cars parked here.
-I have never hiked up this mountain, but my husband says that you take 2 steps up and then slide 1 step down the mountain as there is so much loose gravel.
+It is very popular to hike up this palagonite cone, and several cars were parked here.
+I have never hiked up this mountain, but my husband says you take two steps up and then slide 1 step down because there is so much loose gravel.

 On top of Mt.
-Keilir, there is a view-dial, so I must do this hike soon.
+Keilir is a view dial designed by my father-in-law, Jakob, so I must do this hike soon.
 A hobby of mine is to look for view-dials all around Iceland :)

 Höskuldarvellir plains - Eldborg can be seen as a dark dot in the distance

-We only stopped here to take a few photos and carried on driving the road leading by Höskuldarvellir plains for about a km until we reached the Eldborg scoria crater, where you will find some parking spaces.
+We only stopped here to take a few photos and continued driving along the road leading by the Höskuldarvellir plains for about a km until we reached the Eldborg scoria crater, where you will find some parking spaces.

 On top of the Eldborg scoria crater